JhottMaster/openql_demo/README.md

 This will install SOIL in Unix to allow linking.
 You can't use the library file that comes in `/lib` because it is 32-bit (unless you have a 32-bit machine)

+**Note: Version 5 of libassimp-dev is needed to load textures.** If working on an older version of Linux, (like I was), you can forcefull install 5 by following steps here: https://stackoverflow.com/a/60584315/100875

 ### Building

 Build & run with `make unix`